3 March 2020 – PT/AEO update

 - Incurred an administrative penalty over a period of three years immediately preceding the application in respect of any offence in terms of the Customs and Excise legislation, which are deemed serious offences involving dishonesty, intent or bribery.

-- Clients must ensure that they have not been convicted of any offence in terms of:
+- Clients must ensure that they have not been convicted of any offence in terms of the Customs and Excise Act No. 91 of 1964 Act or any other tax law.

 - An appropriate accounting and logistical system is a requirement and the applicant must: